Polymer/old-docs-site/resources/faq.md

 ### What is the behavior of custom elements in a `<template>`? {#intemplate}

 Custom elements in templates are like `<script>` and friends--inert.
-If you're pulling content out of a template and want the custom elements to pick up the element definitions registered with the main document, be sure to use `document.importNode(template.content)` to clone the content.
+Their definitions are registered but the elements are not upgraded.
+Upgrading elements in a `<template>` would be a performance penalty.

 ---